dotkernel/dot-console/README.md

     ]
 ];
 ```
-The second is an abstract class that you commands should extend.
+The second thing is an abstract class that you commands should extend.
 This class forces the `__invoke` method with the proper parameter definition that defines console commands.
-Commands must be invokable classes with the following signature
+Commands must be invokable classes with the following signature:
 ```php
 public function __invoke(Route $route, AdapterInterface $console)
 ```